mwolson/emacs-shared/README.md

 - Download `emacs-24.3-bin-i386.zip` (or the latest version of the -bin package) from [ftp.gnu.org](http://ftp.gnu.org/gnu/emacs/windows/).
 - Unzip to `C:/Program Files (x86)/Emacs`.
 When done, you should see a file named `C:/Program Files (x86)/Emacs/bin/runemacs.exe`.
 - If you change the location, you may want to update the `my-system-paths` option later.
+- Adjust some environment variables so that the Bootstrap and Start Emacs steps work.
+  - Open `Control Panel -> System -> Advanced System Settings (on left) -> Environment Variables`.
+  - In User Variables, Inspect `HOME` and make sure it points to something like `C:\Users\You`.
+  - In one of User Variables or System Variables (depending on whether you want the change to apply to all users or just you), edit `PATH` and make sure `C:/Program Files (x86)/Emacs/bin` is there, with a semicolon separating it from the other entries.
+  - Click OK
+  - Relaunch any open Git Bash windows

 *Mac OS X*